International Student Mentoring Program

-For summer semester 2022, the matchings will take place in January and in March 2022.
+For winter semester 2022, the matchings will take place in August and in late September/October 2022.

-Until Sunday, January 16, 2022, 23:59h (CET), students can register as a MINGA mentor for the first matching round for summer semester 2022.
+Until Sunday, September 18, 2022, 23:59h (CET), students can register as a MINGA mentor for the second round for winter semester 2022.
 The matching round will take place in the weeks thereafter, you will be notified by email.
 The links for the registration are available now and can be found below.

 Important: To join the program, you always apply for the upcoming semester the current call is about - applications from past semesters are not considered (this applies to both mentees and mentors)!